michaeljolley/michaeljolley.github.io/_posts/2020/2020-01-08-using-automapper-with-dotnetcore-3.md

 Install-Package AutoMapper
 {% endhighlight %}

-For our purposes, we'll focus on two classes that are related; `Client` and `ClientDTO`.
+For our purposes, we'll focus on two classes that are related; `User` and `UserDTO`.

 {% highlight csharp %}